picturae/chars-and-chunks/README.md

 A barcode is matched against registered patterns and the code registered with the lengthiest pattern will be runned.

+Why?
+When you have seperate solutions for barcodes and for hotkeys, chances are big a barcodescan fires a hotkey.

 ## Install

 Install the package as npm package.
 Chars and Chunks is available in